Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, A Clear Strategy and Plan For The New Year.md

 - the people involved are just a bunch of xyz
 - etc.

-## The Observers, The Engaged, and The Citizens
+## The Observers, The Engaged, The Members, and The Citizens

 - The role of Untitled is to create observers and engage them
 - The trick is to map the point at which someone who has engaged with Untitled in a more passive way... transitions to active engagement with Lionsberg
-- Then to map the point at which someone who has actively engaged with Lionsberg and proven their commitment to the universal principles and values formally becomes a universal citizen
+- Then to map the point at which someone who has actively engaged with Lionsberg and proven their commitment to the universal principles and values formally becomes a member
+- Then to map the point at which a member becomes a citizen
 - The walled city of Lionsberg must have many gates, depending on whether people have come from North, South, East, or West
 - And a process for a nearly seamless transition from first seeing the movement / fireworks / lights from afar... to consciously engaging.... to adopting and advocating the New citizenship and operating system.